KTLK: Country music

 As the 1970s ended, young listeners began switching to the FM band to hear contemporary music.
 That prompted WDGY to change to a country music format on September 2, 1977.
-The only other stations playing country in Minneapolis were KTCR, AM 690 and FM 97.1.
-The AM was a daytimer powered at only 500 watts and the FM's tower was only 150 feet tall, limiting both stations in coverage area.
+The only other stations playing country in Minneapolis were KTCR AM and FM (now KFXN and KTCZ).
+The AM was a daytimer powered at only 500 watts, while the FM's tower was only 150 feet tall, limiting both stations in coverage area.

-In 1982, WDGY's sister FM station, 102.1 KEEY, flipped to a country format as well.
+In 1982, WDGY's sister FM station, KEEY, flipped to a country format as well.
 The AM station specialized in personality and several decades of country music, while the FM kept chatter to a minimum and played mostly contemporary country hits.
 In 1984, WDGY and KEEY were acquired by the Malrite Communications Group.

 Talk and sports

 The country format continued until April 16, 1990, when the station became "News Talk 1130, WDGY."
 Just prior to this, WDGY became the inaugural flagship station for the expansion Minnesota Timberwolves NBA team.
-The talk format gradually added more sports programming until the station had switched to full-time sports talk.
-The call letters were changed to KFAN in 1991.
-Following this change, the WDGY call letters were moved to the 630 kHz frequency in August 1991, which was formerly KDWB (now WREY).
+The talk format gradually added more sports programming until the station switched to full-time sports talk programming on August 1, 1991.
+With the switch, the station adopted the KFAN call letters.
+Following this change, the WDGY call letters were moved to the 630 kHz frequency, which was formerly KDWB (now WREY).
 In 2000, KFAN and KEEY were acquired by Clear Channel Communications, the forerunner to current owner iHeartMedia.

 KFAN experienced severe storm damage in April 2004 at its transmission site, when four of the nine towers at its directional array in Credit River Township (near Prior Lake, Minnesota) fell down.

 Translator station

 On August 22, 2010, KFAN's programming began simulcasting on 103.7 FM using translator station K279AZ.
 The translator broadcast from a tower atop the IDS Center.
 It previously was owned by the Educational Media Foundation, which used the signal to broadcast its K-LOVE Christian contemporary network prior to the translator's move from Cottage Grove.

-Within weeks of the upgrade, however, complaints were filed with the Federal Communications Commission (FCC) by listeners of KLZZ ("the Loon") in St. Cloud, also at 103.7 FM.
+However, within weeks of the upgrade the complaints were filed with the Federal Communications Commission (FCC) by listeners of KLZZ ("the Loon") in St. Cloud, also at 103.7 FM.
 Because translators are a secondary service, a translator's owner must either immediately fix the problem or shut the translator down.
 As a result of the interference complaints, on September 24, K279AZ's power was significantly reduced and the translator moved to 103.5 under Special Temporary Authority (STA) from the FCC, and would change call letters to K278BP.

 Frequency switch

-On August 8, 2011, Clear Channel Communications announced a two-way frequency swap flipping KFAN and KTLK-FM, effective August 15: KTLK-FM's talk format moved to AM 1130, while KFAN's sports programming moved to KTLK-FM's format spot on the dial, 100.3 FM.
+On August 8, 2011, Clear Channel Communications announced a two-way frequency swap flipping KFAN and KTLK-FM, effective August 15: KTLK-FM's talk format moved to AM 1130, while KFAN's sports programming moved to KTLK-FM's former frequency, 100.3 FM.
 FM listeners in Minneapolis, St. Paul and adjacent communities would be able to hear KTLK on FM, by listening to the translator station on 102.5 MHz (though this would later change to the aforementioned K279AZ).